 - Provision of technical support in emergency situations (BCLS).

-Exercise Physiologists in the Preventive Cardiology and Rehabilitation area work in both the inpatient and outpatient settings.
-Responsibilities include:
+Exercise physiologists in the Preventive Cardiology and Rehabilitation area work in both the inpatient and outpatient settings.

 - Review chart and interview patient to identify clinical, physiological, psychosocial and educational status as they pertain to cardiac rehabilitation.